dan-jugz/theGrammer/README.md

 ## Known Bugs

-* does not show posts on upload
+* does not show posts on login

 ## Technologies Used